methedjangoguy/WhatsApp-Automation/README.md

 # Whatsapp Automation

-Send messages over Whatsapp to unlimited people without saving their number by automating WhatsApp with 26 lines of Python Code
+Send messages over Whatsapp to unlimited people without saving their number by automating WhatsApp with 26 lines of Python Code.

 ## Installation